 Overall, the increase in the capital requirement is justified as the business continues with the development of the growth strategy.
-Specifically, this can be attributed to expanding relationships to third party clients, the development of the operating model, and advancements with the distribution and the product development strategy.
-The Pillar 1 calculation has increased from the previous year in line with business growth despite a reduction in audited expenditure and variable expenditure.
-The Pillar 2 analysis shows that the risk profile of the Firm (£44.9m) has increased on the previous year (£35.6m).
-Breaking this down the contribution from Operational Risk is £23.7m (2019: £21.1m), Market Risk is £8.6m (2019: £6.1m) and Credit Risk is £12.6m (2019: £8.5m).
+Specifically, this can be attributed to the consolidation of HGPE, the acquisition of MEPC; increasing headcount in the UK and abroad; expanding relationships with third party clients; seeding of new funds; the development of the operating model, and advancements with the distribution and the product development strategy.
+The Pillar 1 calculation has increased from the previous year in line with business growth.
+The Pillar 2 analysis shows that the risk profile of the Company (£52.8m) has increased on the previous year (£44.9m).
+Breaking this down the contribution from Operational Risk is £29.7m (2020: £23.7m), Market Risk is f8.4m (2020: f8.6m) and Credit Risk is f14.7m (2020: f12.6m).
 The approach to the Pillar 2 calculation is the same as the previous year.
-The Wind-Down cost (£28.4m) has increased marginally from last year (£28.2m).
+The Wind-Down cost (£37.2m) has increased from last year (£28.3m).